 You can promote and recommend their business on your website, and they can do the same for you.
 You may even agree on a referral discount for one another.

 Many photographers use the popular option of creating bundles or packages for clients.

 This is especially popular in the wedding photography industry where a certain number of prints are ‘included’ in the job.
 Of course, you just price your other services to accommodate this cost, but it’s an attractive strategy.

 Finally, if you want to make your pricing model attractive in a busy market, consider offering discounts, subscriptions, memberships and give-aways.
 A simple one is that for every ten prints a customer orders, you will throw in a free 8×10.
 Or, pay for a year’s membership and choose an image per month.

 At the end of the day, the start-up process is going to involve a lot of research, hard work and ongoing evaluation.

-But in time, pricing photography prints will become second nature and that side of your business will almost run itself.
+But in time, understanding how much to sell photo prints for will become second nature, and that side of your business will almost run itself.